joes0451/SDKManager/README.md

 ## A Manager for the Android SDK.
-Wraps the Android SDK's 'sdkmanager' and 'avdmanager'.
+Wraps the Android SDK's 'sdkmanager', 'avdmanager' and 'emulator'.

 # Features: